AUTHOR Juan Bastidas

 “Having dived in many places and having experienced some of the best crews and operators in the world, I was truly in awe of the Captains and crew of Galapagos Sky.
 Arriving at Darwin’s Arch took my breath away then, and still does every time I go there – the Bucket List trip you want to do more than once!” says Amy.
 “Darwin’s Arch is often the pinnacle of a diver’s recreational career as this arch is the iconic symbol of the ultimate dive destination in the world”.

-Seasonal changes to water temperatures and currents mean that, whilst most species can be observed year-round, the chances of seeing some favourites changes at different times of the year.
+Seasonal changes to water temperatures and currents mean that, whilst most species can be observed year-round, the chances of seeing some favorites changes at different times of the year.
 The size of the archipelago and the interaction of the currents means different areas have different temperature waters as well.

 “Galapagos is truly a year-round dive destination” says Amy Lionetti, part of the Galapagos Sky team.
 “The incredible diversity of the marine life in Galapagos provides amazing diving 52 weeks of the year”.